PANWANG2014/TEST/README.md

 ### <a name="5">3.
 Reproduction of the miRACLe paper`s analyses</a><br>
 1. The codes to reproduce these experiments in the paper are written in R and should be executed in the corresponding software environment.<br>
 2. Generally, all these [codes](https://github.com/PANWANG2014/miRTIGO/tree/master/Source_codes_for_experiments) are arranged into three parts as 'FUNCTIONS', 'INPUT DATA' and 'MAIN PROGRAM'.
 The users need to download and fill in the relevant input files before implementing corresponding analyses.<br>
-3. Files required for the reproduction of the experiments can be broadly classified into three categories:<br>
+3. Files required for the reproduction of the analyses can be broadly classified into three categories:<br>

-* Files needed to execute the algorithms<br>
+* Files needed to execute the algorithms (basic data)<br>

 	| Data file | Descriptions |
 	|:-------------:|:-------------|